Secured Loans for Tax Bills: HMRC, CGT and Inheritance Tax (2026 UK Guide)

 Don't wait until the last week.
 Start the secured loan application 6+ weeks before the deadline if possible.

-What to bring to your application
+What to Bring to Your Application

 Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.
-Always seek tax advice from a qualified accountant before assuming a borrowing decision is the right route — sometimes a Time to Pay arrangement is genuinely the cheaper option.

 Compare secured loan rates today